mikey1384/twinkle-network/README.md

 ## Twinkle Website

+- in /api folder there is a file with filename "rename this to - siteConfig.js" change the filename to siteConfig.js and modify the content for your own
+- same applies to /shared/constants/change this filename to ... files

 Currently this is a small social media website used almost exclusively by students and teachers of Twinkle - an English teaching institute located in Seoul, Korea.
 The members of the website can share YouTube videos and educational web urls, create discussion topics, and chat within channels or send private messages to other users.

 Ultimately I want this website to help children all around the world to: